Four engines approved for addition to NWSR list

-Northwest racing fliers are being asked to consider adding two more engines to the list of those allowable for Northwest Sport Race.
+Northwest racing voted to add four engines to the list of those allowable for Northwest Sport Race.
+Voting concluded on Feb.
+23, 2019, and the rule will take effect for the 2019 season.

-The proposal is offered by John Thompson and Mike Hazel.
+The proposal was offered by John Thompson, Mike Hazel and Gene Pape.

 New language in red; deleted language in